orxfun/orx-parallel/README.md

 ## Use Transformations: Safe Mutable Per-Thread State

-`use` transformations provide a safe and ergonomic way to use mutable worker-local state in parallel pipelines.
+`use` transformations provide a safe and ergonomic way to use mutable thread-local state in parallel pipelines.

 Highlights: